rightjs/rightjs-docs/docs/en/docs/util/cookie.md

     remove() -> Cookie self

-Erases the cookie out of the browser's memory
+Removes the cookie from of the browser memory.

     var cookie = new Cookie('name');
     cookie.set('value');